-The conversion contract issued to each individual who converts to non-group Membership shall include a level of benefits for "minimum services" which is similar to the level of benefits for the services included in this Member Handbook.
+The conversion contract issued to each individual who converts to Marketplace Membership shall include a level of benefits for "minimum services" which is similar to the level of benefits for the services included in this Member Handbook.
 For purposes of this section, the term "minimum services" shall mean services which include any of the following: emergency care, inpatient Hospital services, Physician care, ambulatory diagnostic treatment, and preventive health care services.
-Conversion coverage is not a continuation of the Employer Sponsored Plan.
+Conversion coverage is not a continuation of the State of Florida group health plan.
 In addition, an alternative standard health benefit conversion plan shall be offered.
-Benefits under such conversion coverage may differ from benefits under the Employer Sponsored Plan and any riders or endorsements attached thereto.
-Conversion coverage may continue in effect as long as each individual: (1) continues to meet all applicable eligibility requirements; (2) pays all applicable fees and charges; and (3) otherwise complies with all requirements under the conversion contract.
+Benefits under such Marketplace conversion coverage may differ from benefits under the State of Florida group health plan and any riders or endorsements attached thereto.
+Marketplace Conversion coverage may continue in effect as long as each individual:

+(1) continues to meet all applicable eligibility requirements; (2) pays all applicable fees and charges; and (3) otherwise complies with all requirements under the conversion contract.